DiamondLightSource/cs-web-lib/performance/README.md

 	./create_opi.sh -n <number-of-pvs> -s <number-of-screens>

-These will be created under public/performanceTestPageXX.opi and public/performancePageXX.json.
+These will be created under public/performanceTestPageXX.opi and public/performancePageXX.json (the first file will have no index).

 Remember to adjust the number of PVs in the DB file to match this (i.e. `<number-of-pvs> x <number-of-screens>`)

-To display each of these in the web-browser, navigate to: localhost:3000/performancePageXX
+To display each of these in the web-browser, navigate to: localhost:3000/performancePage, localhost:3000/performancePage1, ... etc.

 ### Diamond representative screens